druv022/Sentiment_Analysis/README.md

 ## Dataset
 We have uploaded the data folder consisting training, testing and validation data (all are pickle files) as well as or vocab json namely w2i_100.json here https://drive.google.com/drive/folders/1UcNlWvyjgBlYb6ZanT-KRAtHj6o2TacL?usp=sharing.

+Regarding teh data folder in the brach it contains pre-processing scripts for the given IMDB data, wg=hich basically creates the pickle file whcih is shared above.

 ## Training

 This repository contains code for Bi-LSTM based nueral model for sentiment classification.